 Well-structured and deep soil with a favorable water/air ratio is suitable for planting and growing poppies, such as sandy-clay soil.
 The pH value of soil that’s optimal for poppy cultivation is 6.5 to 7.2.
 It is best to plant poppy on land where crops such as legumes, cereals, or potatoes have been previously grown.
 After sowing these pre-crops, the soil should be well plowed and thinned.

-How to Plant Poppy Seeds
+The 5 Steps on How to Plant Poppy Seeds

 Growing poppies from seed is a relatively simple process.
 The seeds are planted directly in the ground on slightly moistened soil, so the wind does not blow them away.
 It is necessary to choose a suitable place for growing, preferably with enough sun exposure.